Construction Weather

 We introduce heat stroke prevention challenges and our service usage examples for each industry.

-The weather IoT sensor 'Soratena Pro' observes seven weather elements including rain, wind, temperature, and humidity every minute, calculates the heat index (WBGT) based on this data, and is a cloud service that "visualizes" heat stroke risks at worksites where Soratena Pro is installed.
+The weather IoT sensor 'Soratena Pro' observes seven weather elements including rain, wind, temperature, and humidity every minute.
+Based on this data, it calculates the WBGT (heat index) and provides a cloud-based service that "visualizes" heat stress risks at worksites where Soratena Pro is installed.

-Calculated heat index is clearly displayed in four ranks: "Caution", "Alert", "Severe Alert", and "Danger".
+The calculated heat index is clearly displayed in four levels: "Caution", "Alert", "Severe Alert", and "Danger".

-When set heat index thresholds are exceeded, alerts are sent via app push notifications and email notifications.
-Timing and conditions for notifications (which rank triggers notifications), notification intervals, and other settings can be finely customized to user needs.
+When pre-set WBGT thresholds are exceeded, alerts are sent via push notifications and email.
+Notification timing, trigger levels, intervals, and other settings can be finely customized to user needs.

-Using email notifications as triggers, integration with equipment such as rotating lights (indicator lights) used at construction sites and factories enables visual notification of dangerous heat levels.
+Using email notifications as triggers, integration with equipment such as rotating lights (indicator lights) used at sites and factories provides a visual warning of dangerous heat levels.

-Accurate heat index based on actual weather data at installation sites can be grasped in real-time, enabling more precise heat stroke countermeasures.
+Accurate WBGT values based on actual weather data at installation sites can be monitored in real-time, enabling more precise heat stroke countermeasures.

-Alert notifications and equipment integration when set thresholds are exceeded quickly notify of dangers, reducing heat stroke accident risks.
+Alert notifications and equipment integration provide quick warnings when thresholds are exceeded, significantly reducing the risk of heat stroke incidents.

 Notification methods and thresholds can be customized to site conditions and work content, enabling more effective heat stroke prevention.

-By "visualizing" heat index and providing alerts and visual warnings, employee awareness of heat stroke can be heightened.
+By "visualizing" WBGT and providing alerts and visual warnings, employee awareness of heat stroke can be heightened.

-By analyzing historical heat index data, situations where heat stroke is likely to occur can be identified and applied to future countermeasures.
+By analyzing historical WBGT data, situations where heat stroke risks are likely to occur can be identified and applied to future countermeasures.

-At business sites where enhanced heat stroke countermeasures are required, implementing measures based on objective data contributes to legal compliance and strengthened safety management systems.
+At worksites where enhanced heat stroke countermeasures are required, implementing measures based on objective data supports legal compliance and strengthens safety management systems.

 We can provide proposals tailored to your challenges, including specific use cases for Soratena Pro.
 Please feel free to contact us with any pre-implementation questions or consultations.